Muscat History, Family Crest & Coats of Arms

 Muschetts, a small manor still held under the Bishop of Ely, retains their name.
 Adam de Muschet, about 1240, held under Robert de Waledom at Great Peatling in Leicestershire.
 John Musket was Lord of Heccecomb, Somersetshire, in 1316.
 Robert Muschett of Gloucestershire and Hertfordshire, Ralph Muskett of Hertfordshire only, in the time of Edward I. At the same date 'Dominus William Muschett' was a considerable proprietor in Kent, and held land in Huntingdonshire.
 Roger Mushett gave some land at Benney to the Preceptory of Temple Rothley.
 In Dorsetshire, John Muskett held in Winterborne- St. Martin 20 Ed.
 III."

 "The name occurs in Scotland from a very early period, but was there used as a familiar form of Montfichet.
 'The corruption of names, arising from a tendency to abbreviate, and to adopt leading sounds, is conspicuous in the following instances, some of which occur in the Ragman Roll' "

 Robert Osketell Muschet was listed in the Pipe Rolls of Suffolk in 1177 and later William Musket was found the Feet of Fines for Norfolk c.
 1210.
 Later again, William Mouchet was found in the Subsidy Rolls for Cambridgeshire in 1327.

 Early History of the Muscat family

-Another 244 words (17 lines of text) covering the year 1598 is included under the topic Early Muscat History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Muscat research.
+Another 128 words (9 lines of text) covering the years 159 and 1598 are included under the topic Early Muscat History in all our PDF Extended History products and printed products wherever possible.